Times0/mlops-end-to-end/README.md

 ## 📝 Pipeline ML

 All the steps of the MLOps pipeline are independently executed sequentially.
-The data part is done in (file) and the training part in (file).
+The data part is done in [pipeline_data.py](https://github.com/Times0/mlops-end-to-end/blob/main/src/data_pipeline.py) and the training part in [training_pipeline.py](https://github.com/Times0/mlops-end-to-end/blob/main/src/training_pipeline.py).
 Comments are provided in the code to highlight the different steps of the pipeline.
 ![alt text](PipelineML.png)

 ## 🚀 Getting Started